featurevisor/featurevisor/README.md

 A fully functioning example for deploying with Cloudflare and GitHub Actions (for free) is available [here](https://github.com/fahad19/featurevisor-example-cloudflare).

-## Part 3: Consume datafiles with Featurevisor SDKs
+## Step 3: Consume datafiles with Featurevisor SDKs

 You can now consume the datafiles from your CDN in your applications directly using Featurevisor SDKs.